isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 contain at least one potentially harmful mutation.
 Then we will again estimate the distance between samples based on the set of (potentially) altered pathways.

-New for this month, we have a whole host of new BigQuery tables from `COSMIC <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/COSMIC.html>`_.
+New for this month, we also have a whole host of new BigQuery tables from `COSMIC <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/COSMIC.html>`_.

 For our query this month, we downloaded 381 pathways from